Progressive-Learning-Platform/PLPAssembler/README.md

 # PLPAssembler
-An assembler that assembles programs written in PLP language
+An excellent assembler that assembles programs written in PLP language